 It's always easier to write something if you can read an example first, so here's an executive summary example that you can use as a model for your own business plan's executive summary.

-Please note that “Pet Grandma” is a fictional business invented for this example.
+Please note that “Pet Grandma Inc.” is a fictional business invented for this example.
 For instructions and tips on how to write an executive summary for your own business plan, see Writing the Executive Summary of the Business Plan, part of the Writing a Business Plan series.
 For a template that you can use to write a complete business plan see the Simple Business Plan Template or these One Page Business Plan Templates.

-Section 1: Executive Summary
+Executive Summary Example

 The executive summary goes near the beginning of the plan but is written last.
 It should provide a short, concise and optimistic overview of your business that captures the reader's attention and gives them an interest in learning more about it.
-For a detailed description see How to Write the Executive Summary of the Business Plan.

-Section 1: Executive Summary for Pet Grandma
+Section 1: Executive Summary for Pet Grandma Inc.

-Pet Grandma offers superior on-site pet sitting and exercising services for dogs and cats, providing the personal loving pet care that the owners themselves would provide if they were home.
+Pet Grandma Inc. offers superior on-site pet sitting and exercising services for dogs and cats, providing the personal loving pet care that the owners themselves would provide if they were home.
 Our team will ensure that pet owners can take business trips or vacations knowing that their pets are in good hands.

-Pet Grandma is headquartered in the City of West Vancouver and incorporated in the Province of British Columbia.
+Pet Grandma Inc. is headquartered in the City of West Vancouver and incorporated in the Province of British Columbia.
 The company is owned by partners Pat Simpson and Terry Estelle.
 Pat has extensive experience in animal care while Terry has worked in sales and marketing for 15 years.

-The management of Pet Grandma consists of co-owners Pat Simpson and Terry Estelle.
+The management of Pet Grandma Inc. consists of co-owners Pat Simpson and Terry Estelle.
 Both partners will be taking hands-on management roles in the company.
 In addition, we have assembled a board of advisors to provide management expertise.
 The advisors are:

-1. Juliette LeCroix, partner at LeCroix Accounting
+1. Juliette LeCroix, partner at LeCroix Accounting LLP

 2. Carey Boniface, veterinarian and partner at Little Tree Animal Care Clinic